adele-morrison/panan-meltwater/discussion/Results sections and Figures.md

 - bottom water age map

 - SWMT peaks (all models on same plot)
-- Time series of SWMT anomaly for all models (Whole shelf or regional?
-Maybe all of the above)
+- Time series of SWMT 25-75% mean for all models (Whole shelf or regional?
+Maybe all of the above), yearly resolution is fine. (can plot against control)
 - Bottom water age and SWMT for control and meltwater separately, side by side?

 <br>